-SOWI offers free screenings for athletes attending various State competitions in Special Smiles®, Healthy Hearing, Lion's Club International Opening Eyes®, Fun Fitness, Fit Feet, Health Promotion and MedFest®.
+SOWI offers free screenings for athletes at various competitions throughout the year in Special Smiles[®], Healthy Hearing, Lion's Club International Opening Eyes[®], Fun Fitness, Fit Feet, Health Promotion, Strong Minds and MedFest[®].
 To be eligible to participate in these programs, athletes or their guardians sign The Athlete Release form.
 The athlete must also have a current Athlete Medical Form on file at the State office.
 Athletes do not have to be participating at the Games in order to take advantage of Healthy Athletes.
-Any athlete with a current medical on file at the State office can participate.
+Any athlete with a current medical and athlete release form can participate in Healthy Athletes.